FAQ: With licensing, what system parameters are referenced by the Trusted Storage licensing model?

 With licensing, what system parameters are referenced by the Trusted Storage licensing model?

-UMN Seed 1: Boot disk Serial Number UMN Seed 2: Primary Ethernet Machine address (from first non-removable, non-virtual Ethernet device)
+UMN 2: Primary Ethernet Machine address (from first non-removable, non-virtual Ethernet device)

-The above values are utilized to seed the creation of the UMN number; the UMN number is the only machine-specific information that is sent to Esri.
+The above values are based on the Windows operating system.
+They are utilized to generate the creation of the UMN number; the UMN number is the only machine-specific information that is sent to Esri.
 The UMN number is used to assign an authorization to a specific machine.
-The actual UMN number is not decrypted to extract the above seed values.
+The actual UMN number is not decrypted to extract the above generated values.

 If the Trusted Storage audit determines that the storage has either been copied, duplicated, or tampered, the Trusted Storage system becomes "untrusted" until a "repair" operation is initiated.